 - Finance: Gone are the days of manually sending out every invoice to individual customers every billing cycle.
 With an automated workflow, you can task your CRM to trigger each time a client completes a purchase.
 This is especially valuable for B2C companies that face a high volume of transactions.
 Other companies that particularly benefit from CRM automation are businesses that use a subscription model, where CRM can easily help automate the renewal process.

-Read: Our essential whitepaper “CRM to optimize your business”.
+Read: Our essential whitepaper “CRM to optimise your business”.

-By providing centralized access to robust, reliable data, CRM platforms will give you the insight you need to identify emerging trends in all key areas of the business.
+By providing centralised access to robust, reliable data, CRM platforms will give you the insight you need to identify emerging trends in all key areas of the business.

-Identifying key trends means that you can capitalize on strengths while spotting operational weaknesses and making strategic tweaks to improve efficiency.
+Identifying key trends means that you can capitalise on strengths while spotting operational weaknesses and making strategic tweaks to improve efficiency.

 Through CRM trend analysis, you might discover that your customer acquisition costs are rising or that your average sales cycle has dramatically increased.
 By spotting emerging trends, you can take immediate actions, looking at recent sales and marketing activities and see what you can tweak to improve performance.